Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 We actually had someone haul our RV for us on one other occasion.

-Thankfully our RV mechanic was there to help us get it unstuck, but on our own this would’ve been a huge hassle.
+Thankfully, our RV mechanic was there to help us get it unstuck!
+But on our own, this would’ve been a huge hassle.

 If your RV has been stationary for a few months or longer, test all of the systems.
-It’s important to perform a safety and maintenance check and take care of any repairs or maintenance well before the day you plan to have your RV picked up for transport.
+It’s important to perform a safety and maintenance check and take care of any repairs or maintenance before the day you plan to have your RV picked up for transport.

 FAQs About Paying Someone to Haul Your RV